Office 365

 What if you want to get down to the fine detail before making a decision to go to Office 365?

-Well luckily Microsoft have published what the call “Service Descriptions”.
-These documents outline exactly what you get, explain the differences between all the plans, and ultimately help you decide what plan is right for you.
+explain the differences between all the plans, there and ultimately help you decide what plan is right for you.

 The Office 365 for Enterprise Service Descriptions include: